nim-ka/aoc_n64/INSTALL.md

 4] Define "QEMU_IRIX" in your bashrc to point to this qemu-irix executable.

-5] After setting this repository up, run `make -C tools` and then `make` to build the ROM.
+5] After setting this repository up, run `make` to build the ROM.
 Make sure your path is not too long or else this process will error, as the emulated IDO compiler cannot handle paths longer than 255 characters.

 # Windows